 - And the final number is the wheel rim diameter in inches – i.e., this tyre will fit a car with 16” rims.

 What tyres are on my car?

 To check the size of the tyres on your car, you should:

 - Check your vehicle handbook – it may say in there for you

 - Check the inside of the driver/passenger door or fuel filler cap for a sticker with the information

-- Check online using a tyre tool like Kwik Fit – this will use your car’s registration to find the right tyres, but don’t always use it as gospel if you’re not certain
+- Check online using a tyre tool – this will use your car’s registration to find the right tyres, but don’t always use it as gospel if you’re not certain

 - Or check the existing tyres on your car – the tyre will have the XXX/XX XXX written on the wall of the tyre.